 One of my recent letters talked about options to in-center hemodialysis lasting about 4 hours.
 This message is for those of you continuing on this type of dialysis.
 I want to discuss the amount of time that you spend on dialysis.

 We know that a minimum of 4 hours of on dialysis 3 times each week is needed to give yourself the best chance of remaining healthy.
 Patients who dialyze for 4 hours have about a 30% less chance of dying this year than patients who dialyze for less than 4 hours.

-If you are dialyzing for less than 4 hours each time, I strongly recommend that you discuss with your doctor increasing your time to at least 4 hours.
+If you are dialyzing for less than 4 hours each time, I strongly recommend that you discuss it with your renal doctor increasing your time to at least 4 hours.

 Please address any questions that you have to the doctor who you see during dialysis.